I. Purpose

 - Recording Student Attendance by Staff Members

-- The classroom teacher is responsible for recording student attendance and tardiness in in SchoolMAX daily and by period as appropriate.
-Capturing attendance daily in SchoolMAX will serve as a daily attendance log for each day or class.
+- The classroom teacher is responsible for recording student attendance and tardiness on the online system daily and by period as appropriate.
+Capturing attendance daily in the student information system (SIS) will serve as a daily attendance log for each day or class.

-- When a student is not physically in the classroom but remains under the direct supervision of PGCPS, the student is considered present for state and local reporting purposes; however, the student is marked absent by the teacher of record if not in the classroom, physically or virtually.
-The attendance secretary or designated personnel will assign an applicable reason code (which can be accessed in SchoolMAX) to ensure proper reporting on state and local reports.
-For example, students approved for Home and Hospital Teaching are to be assigned the absence reason Code 95.
+- When a student is not physically in the classroom but remains under the direct supervision of Prince George’s County Public Schools, students are considered present for state and local reporting purposes; however, students are marked absent by the teacher of record if they are not in the classroom, physically or virtually.
+The attendance secretary or assigned personnel will assign an applicable reason code, which can be accessed in the SIS, to ensure proper reporting on state and local reports.
+For example, students approved for Home and Hospital Teaching assign the absence reason Code 95.

 - Attendance personnel will use the following guidelines for determining full day absent, full day present and half day present: